-(g) Policies and Procedures
+(h) Policies and procedures.

-A policy and procedure manual as it relates to centralized filling shall be maintained at the filling, originating, and dispensing pharmacies and be available for inspection.
-Each pharmacy is required to maintain only those portions of the policy and procedure manual that relate to that pharmacy's operations.
-The manual shall:
+- (1) A policy and procedure manual as it relates to centralized filling shall be: - (A) Maintained at the filling, originating, and dispensing pharmacies; and - (B) Available for inspection. - (2) Each pharmacy is required to maintain only those portions of the policy and procedure manual that relate to that pharmacy's operations. - (3) The manual shall: - (A) Outline the responsibilities of each of the filling, originating, and dispensing pharmacies; - (B) Include a list of the names, addresses, telephone numbers, and all license/registration numbers of the pharmacies involved in centralized prescription filling; and

-- (1) Outline the responsibilities of each of the filling, originating, and dispensing pharmacies - (2) Include a list of the name, address, telephone numbers, and all license / registration numbers of the pharmacies involved in centralized prescription filling - (3) Include policies and procedures for: - (A) Notifying patients that their prescription may be outsourced to another pharmacy for centralized prescription filling and the name of that pharmacy - (B) Protecting the confidentiality and integrity of patient information - (C) Dispensing prescription drug orders when the filled order is not received or the patient comes in before the order is received - (D) Complying with federal and state laws and regulations - (E) Operating a continuous quality improvement program for pharmacy services designed to objectively and systematically monitor and evaluate the quality and appropriateness of patient care, pursue opportunities to improve patient care, and resolve identified problems - (F) Annually reviewing the written policies and procedures and documenting such review.
+- (C) Include policies and procedures for: - (i) Notifying patients that their prescriptions may be outsourced to another pharmacy for centralized prescription filling, and the name of that pharmacy; - (ii) Protecting the confidentiality and integrity of patient information; - (iii) Dispensing prescription drug orders when the: - (a) Filled order is not received; or - (b) Patient comes in before the order is received; - (iv) Complying with federal and state laws and rules; - (v) Operating a continuous quality improvement program for pharmacy services designed to objectively and systematically: - (a) Monitor and evaluate the quality and appropriateness of patient care; - (b) Pursue opportunities to improve patient care; and - (c) Resolve identified problems; and - (vi) Annually reviewing the written policies and procedures and documenting such review.